Bounded Languages Described by GF(2)-grammars: Subsets of a* b* c*

 The first factor is invertible, because the product is invertible.
 Previously, we have shown that the first factor is a polynomial of $a$ of degree $1$, therefore the only one possibility for the first factor remains: $1 + a$.
 The second factor is also invertible and is of degree $2$, therefore it is $1 + k_b b + k_c c + bc$ for some $k_b$ and $k_c$ from $\F$.
 Then, there is a summand $a \cdot 1 = a$ in their product, which does not have anything to cancel up with.
 But their product is $1 + abc$, contradiction. \end{proof}

-Because $pqrf = \sum\limits_{i=1}^n A_i B_i C_i$, the trace of $pqrf$ is finite.
+Because $pqrf = \sum_{i=1}^n A_i B_i C_i$, the trace of $pqrf$ is finite.
 In other words, $pqrf$ is a polynomial.
 Recall that $f = (1 + abc)^{-1}$, so $\frac{pqr}{1 + abc}$ is a polynomial.
-Because the product of three polynomials $p$, $q$ and $r$ is divisible by an irreducible polynomial $1 + abc$, one of them is also divisible by $1 + abc$.
-But this is impossible, because each of polynomials $p$, $q$ and $r$ is non-zero (here we used that condition, at last) and does not depend on one of the variables.
+Because the product of three polynomials $p$, $q$ and $r$ is divisible by an irreducible polynomial $1 + abc$, one of them is also divisible by $1 + abc$ (here we have used the fact that the ring $\F[a, b, c]$ of polynomials in three variables is a unique factorization domain).
+But this is impossible, because each of the polynomials $p$, $q$ and $r$ is non-zero (here we have finally used that condition from the statement of the lemma) and does not depend on one of the variables.

 Finally, we have established the following theorem.

 \begin{thm} The language $\set{a^n b^n c^n}{n \geqslant 0}$ is not described by a GF(2)-grammar. \end{thm}